rido-min/MqttApplicationSamples/README.md

     - To test locally on your machine:
         - Use a Linux environment as the samples are optimized to run in Linux.
             - To install and run Linux on Windows, run `wsl --install -d Ubuntu`.
 After installation is complete, you can run `wsl` to start running commands on your Ubuntu subsystem whenever you open a new terminal window.
 [Learn more](https://learn.microsoft.com/en-us/windows/wsl/)
+            - To use `Azure IoT MQ` you need to have a Kubernetes cluster available.
             - **Note:** To run in native Windows, you must adapt the scripts to use Windows paths.
         - Clone this repository to any directory in your Linux environment: `git clone https://github.com/Azure/MQTTBrokerPrivatePreview.git`
 - Follow the instructions in the [Setup](./Setup.md) to setup your environment.